 Experience the Serenity of Peel Forest

-A short walk takes you to the towering totara giants, while the moderate 1.5 km trail to Acland Falls offers breathtaking views.
+A short walk reveals towering totara giants, while the moderate trail to Acland Falls offers breathtaking views.
+For a longer adventure, the 2-hour hike to Emily Falls showcases stunning landscapes.

 Nearby Attractions and Accommodations